nfultz/glmnet-mirror/README.md

 # Lasso and Elastic-Net Regularized Generalized Linear Models <img src="man/figures/logo.png" width="100" align="right" />

+This is a patched version of glmnet that runs final fits in parallel with k folds crossvalidation, and saves a full copy of the data set per fold, allowing you to run roughly twice as many folds in the same amount of memory and half the time.

 <!-- [![Travis-CI Build -->

 <!-- Status](https://travis-ci.org/trevorhastie/glmnet.svg?branch=master)](https://travis-ci.org/trevorhastie/glmnet) -->